Brendan-Leal/co-author-commits/README.md

 # Co-auth-commits script
-A simple script to make co-authored git commits.
+A simple script to make co-authored git commits
 ## Before you can use this script

 First clone the repo.
 Since git automatically knows you're an "author" edit the script by deleting the `Co-author...` line with your name and email.
 That way you don't show up as a co-author.
 Don't worry you'll still get credit for the commit.
 You'll only have to do this once assuming you don't change the script back to it's original format.